 The Food Factory, a cornerstone of the festival, offers a series of free cookery workshops.
 Visitors of all ages can learn new culinary skills and discover how food is made The schedule includes:

-📍Workshops take place at the Museum Gardens, Coppergate Centre, and St. Crux Hall
+📍Workshops take place at the Museum Gardens and St. Crux Hall

 🎟 FREE – if you can donations are requested to cover food costs